 Court Records are public records.
 These records include a case file that includes a docket and any documents and filings filed in your court case.
 You can access the court records online, or at the Kenedy County Clerk of Court office where the case was filed.

 Every state maintains records of their state citizen’s criminal history.
 These online databases are linked together so you can track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: